-Description: The facility is Open.
+Description: The facility is open, but will be closed July 20-24 to install bear boxes.
+Visitors are asked to be checked out of the C.G. by 8:00 p.m.
+Sunday night.
 The most popular campground on the unit.
 Located on the Upper McCloud River at an elevation of 3400 feet, it has 39 sites with tables, fire-rings, vault toilets, and piped drinking water.
 Suitable for tents and mid-sized RV's or trailers.
 14 day limit. $15 per night.
 No reservations.
 Features: This campground is situated near three waterfalls on the river, which adds to its popularity.
 The McCloud Falls vary in height from 15 to 50 feet.
 A river-side trail from the campground provides access to the falls.
 It is approximately three miles round trip to see all three.
 Swimming and fishing are other popular activities.
 This section of river has no special restrictions for fishing.
 The McCloud River Loop, a paved road approx 10 miles in length provides access to the Middle Falls and Upper Falls parking lots and overlooks if you do not wish to hike the trail.

 At a Glance